libp2p/js-libp2p-rendezvous/README.md

 > npm install --global libp2p-rendezvous
 ```

 Now you can use the cli command `libp2p-rendezvous-server` to spawn a libp2p rendezvous server.
 Bear in mind that a MySQL database is required to run the rendezvous server.
+You can also use this module as a library and implement your own datastore to use a different database.
+A datastore `interface` is provided in this repository.

 ### Testing